jacobmohs/Interval-Fund-Tracker-2019Q1/README.md

-# Interval-Fund-Tracker-2019Q1
+# Interval-Fund-Tracker-Updates
-Charts and data from Interval Fund Trackers 2019Q1 update
+Charts and data from Interval Fund Trackers quarterly updates